macbookandrew/Aletheia-Project-Bible-plugin/README.md

 # Introduction

-This plugin displays the Aletheia Project Bible text using the shortcode `[apb-display]`, with an optional `language` attribute for multiple language support.
+This plugin displays the Aletheia Project Bible text using the shortcode `[apb_display]`, with an optional `language` attribute for multiple language support.

 # Installation